 A commonly asked question by stroke survivors is how much should I practice?, or how many times do I need to practice a movement or task every day.

-Lang et al in 2009 states that practice is essential to motor learning following stroke and large doses of practice i.e. 100’s of daily repetitions, are required to produce lasting changes and learning.
+Lang et al in 2009 states that practice is essential to motor learning following stroke and large doses of practice i.e. 100’s of daily repetitions for the arm and 1000’s for stepping, are required to produce lasting changes and learning.

 The brain has a remarkable ability to reorganise itself after a neurological injury, by forming new connections when stimulated, challenged and exposed to new experiences and input.
 This ability to adapt is often referred to as Cortical Plasticity or Neuroplasticity interchangeably.
 For these changes to occur in the brain, such that the detrimental effects of the injury to the brain are altered, studies suggest 400-600 repetitions for movements of the arm.
 (Kleim 1998, Nudo 1996) .

 This level of practice is often not achieved during therapy unfortunately, with some observational studies counting as little as 23-32 repetitions per session (Kimberley et al 2009).
 It will therefore be a significant increase for some stroke survivors to meet the required dose.

 For further in depth reading into the research behind the required dose needed do visit the April’s Journal of Physiotherapy .
 This special edition specifically looks at repetitions and their importance in Stroke Rehabilitation and is well worth reading.
 You can view this open access journal by clicking on the Journal image.

 That sounds like a lot of repetitions needed!